barumau/pandunia/eng/I-historia.md

 ## Pandunia in Wikipedia

-Here are the creation years of the Wikipedia articles about Pandunia.
+These are the creation years of the Wikipedia articles about Pandunia.

 - 2008 [Esperanto](https://eo.wikipedia.org/wiki/Pandunia)
 - 2016 [Farsi](https://fa.wikipedia.org/wiki/%D9%BE%D8%A7%D9%86%D8%AF%D9%88%D9%86%DB%8C%D8%A7)